The Impact of Technology in Healthcare

 Big Data and The Cloud

 ‘Big Data’ is the buzzword of the digital age, and often intertwined with electronic health records.
-The term refers to the enormous amounts of data collected from a variety of sources that are then processed and used for analytics.
+The term refers to enormous amounts of data which are collected, processed, and used for analytics.

 When analyzed by data experts, this information has multiple benefits, such as: